ktorio/ktor-documentation/topics/sse_client.md

          }
      }
   ```

 - The [sseSession]() function allows you to open an SSE session.

-> The response is a `ServerSentEvent`

 ### Example {id="example"}

-The example below creates a new SSE session at the `events` endpoint,
+The example below creates a new SSE session with the `events` endpoint,
 reads events through the `incoming` property and prints the received `ServerSentEvent`.

 ```kotlin